Sample Logic Xosphere – Weird meets Crazy

-Then you come to the morph section which is where the all the crazy starts.
+Then you come to the morph section which is where all the crazy starts.
 If you click the little dial next to the word morph you can swap between dial mode and the graphic animator mode.
-This is where you set-up the movement between the two sample files loaded – green is up, purple down.
-You either draw free style or choose one of the preset templates on the left hand side.
-There is an option to change the timing which flips everything on its head when you’re running more then one zone.
+This is where you set up the movement between the two sample files loaded – green is up, purple down.
+You either draw freestyle or choose one of the preset templates on the left-hand side.
+There is an option to change the timing which flips everything on its head when you’re running more than one zone.

-There’s also a handy-dandy link icon that allows all your edits to effect any other zones that have the link button on as well.
-Basically, anything ‘linked’ will be effected in the same way, clever.
+There’s also a handy-dandy link icon that allows all your edits to affect any other zones that have the link button on as well.
+Basically, anything ‘linked’ will be affected in the same way, clever.

 Almost hidden also is a little ‘+’ at the top of each zone that opens up further editing possibilities including ADSR, reverb, pitch and filters.